AyakaTakashima/square-dxf-checker/README.md

 If the model is square or rectangle plate, this npm would show you the dxf file information, which is the coordinates, lines, area about front view.
 For side view information, square-dxf-checker will display thickness other than the coordinates, lines.

+This npm would be able to scan a dxf file created with Windows PC.

 example below:

 ![0q2nkepabq2xf5uup2o8r0fy66dt](https://user-images.githubusercontent.com/76944527/171401619-c0e031ef-9c68-4225-80fd-75d60cd80a98.png)